 - How Do I Determine the Difference Between a Negative Email and Email Harassment?

 Emails that intend to harass or bully the recipient fall under “hostile work environment” harassment.
-Emails which contain threatening messages or content which causes the recipient distress, fear or anger will also qualify as email harassment.
+Emails which contain threatening messages or content that causes the recipient distress, fear or anger may also qualify as email harassment.